awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

   For more information, see the following documentation in the *Amazon CloudFront Developer Guide*:
   + [Task list for creating a distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-creating.html)
   + [Creating or updating a distribution using the CloudFront console](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-creating-console.html)
 + A registered domain name\.
-You can use Amazon Route 53 as your domain registrar, or you can use a different registrar\.
+You can use Amazon Route 53 as your domain registrar or you can use a different registrar\.
 + Route 53 as the DNS service for the domain\.
 If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain\.

   For information about using Route 53 as the DNS service provider for your domain, see [Making Amazon Route 53 the DNS service for an existing domainMaking Route 53 the DNS service for an existing domain](MigratingDNS.md)\.
++ Request a public certificate so that Amazon CloudFront distributions require HTTPS\.
+For more information, see [Step 2: Request a public certificate](getting-started-cloudfront-overview.md#getting-started-cloudfront-request-certificate) and [DNS validation in the AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html) in the *AWS Certificate Manager User Guide\.*

 ## Configuring Amazon Route 53 to route traffic to a CloudFront distribution<a name="routing-to-cloudfront-distribution-config"></a>

 To configure Amazon Route 53 to route traffic to a CloudFront distribution, perform the following procedure\.

 **Note**
 Changes generally propagate to all Route 53 servers within 60 seconds\.
-When propagation is done, you'll be able to route traffic to your CloudFront distribution by using the name of the alias record that you create in this procedure\. <a name="routing-to-cloudfront-distribution-procedure"></a>
+When the changes propagate, you'll be able to route traffic to your CloudFront distribution by using the name of the alias record that you create in this procedure\. <a name="routing-to-cloudfront-distribution-procedure"></a>

 **To route traffic to a CloudFront distribution**

-1. Get the domain name that CloudFront assigned to your distribution, and determine whether IPv6 is enabled:
+1. Get the domain name that CloudFront assigned to your distribution and determine whether IPv6 is enabled:

    1. Sign in to the AWS Management Console and open the CloudFront console at [https://console.aws.amazon.com/cloudfront/v3/home](https://console.aws.amazon.com/cloudfront/v3/home)\.